DPDK/dpdk/doc/guides/prog_guide/vhost_lib.rst

     Currently, only ``RTE_VHOST_ASYNC_INORDER`` capable device is
     supported by vhost.

-  * ``async_threshold``

-    The copy length (in bytes) below which CPU copy will be used even if applications call async vhost APIs to enqueue/dequeue data.

-    Typical value is 256~1024 depending on the async device capability.

   Applications must provide following ``ops`` callbacks for vhost lib to work with the async copy devices: